mdminhazulhaque/aws-resource-explorer/README.md

 # AWS Resource Explorer

 A modern, user-friendly desktop application built with PySide6 that provides a visual interface for exploring AWS resources across multiple regions and profiles.
-The application automatically fetches AWS resources using the Resource Groups Tagging API and displays them with corresponding AWS service icons.
+The application fetches AWS resources using the Resource Groups Tagging API with real-time filtering capabilities.

 ![AWS Resource Explorer](.media/screenshot.png)